-We have also collected information on many other MP and constituency specific characteristics.
-The constituency specific control variables include population size, the unemployment rate, the share of foreign born residents, the share of residents with higher education, the age structure of the constituency, and share of public employment, all measured at the parliamentary constituency level.
+We also have collected information on many other MP and constituency specific characteristics.
+The constituency specific control variables include population size, the unemployment rate, the share of foreign-born residents, the share of residents with higher education, the age structure of the constituency, and share of public employment, all measured at the parliamentary constituency level.
 The MP specific control variables include the MP's age, gender and win margin in the 2017 election.
-We also include a rebellion index that proxies for the MP's tendency to rebel against their own party in the past.
+We also enter a rebellion index that proxies for the MP's tendency to rebel against his or her own party in the past.
 We have standardized these data so that all non-binary variables have a standard deviation of one.
-Appendix A lists and defines all the variables we use in the statistical analysis and provides details on the sources.
+Appendix A lists and defines all of the variables we use in the statistical analysis and provides details on their sources.
 Table 2 reports summary statistics.
+The data and the Stata code to replicate the results are deposited along with the paper.

-&lt;sup>12The most recent previous election was in 2010, so by the time of the Meaningful Votes in 2018 an MP with JUNIOR MP=0 had served as an MP for at least 8 years, long enough to be considered for a government position.
+13The most recent previous election was in 2010, so by the time of the Meaningful Votes in 2018 an MP with JUNIOR MP=0 had served as an MP for at least eight years, long enough to be considered for a government position.